 - The procedure enables couples to pursue biological children who might not have done so otherwise.

 What are the concerns of PGD?

 The following are considered concerns or disadvantages associated with the use of PGD:

-- Many people believe that because life begins at conception and that the destruction of an embryo is the destruction of a person.
-In practice, the PGD procedure usually results in a small number of discarded embryos.
+- Many people believe that because life begins at conception, the destruction of an embryo is the destruction of a person.

-- While PGD helps reduce the chance of conceiving a child with a genetic factor, it can not completely eliminate this risk.
-In some cases, further testing done during pregnancy is needed to ascertain if a genetic factor is still possible.
+- While PGD helps reduce the chances of conceiving a child with a genetic disorder, it cannot completely eliminate this risk.
+In some cases, further testing is needed during pregnancy to ascertain if a genetic factor is still possible.

 - Although genetically present, some diseases only generate symptoms when carriers reach middle age.
 The probability of disorder development should be a topic of discussion with the healthcare provider.

 - Keep in mind that preimplantation genetic diagnosis does not replace the recommendation for prenatal testing.